keyz182/R.A.T.S./CONTRIBUTING.md

-# Homebound - A Rimsential Mod
+# R.A.T.S. - A Rimworld Mod

-Thank you for your interest in contributing to the Homebound, a Rimsential mod.
+Thank you for your interest in contributing to the R.A.T.S. mod.
 This project is very open to contributions, from people of all skill levels and backgrounds.